Mentors (band): History

 Keith McAdam ("Zippy"), but later returned to the group.
 In 1989, the Mentors released their third album, Sex, Drugs & Rock 'n' Roll, a faux-live record.
 This album caught the attention of the band Revolting Cocks, who invited the Mentors on tour with them.

 They released Rock Bible in 1990, with Rick Lomas ("Insect On Acid") sitting in on drums.
 To the Max followed the next year.
 Clark Savage ("Moosedick") often filled in for Hoke on drums at live shows, as Hoke's alcoholism had made it difficult for him to play drums and sing simultaneously, eventually taking the position as drummer while Hoke became vocalist exclusively.

 The Mentors remained sporadically active thereafter.
 Hoke began a solo career, while Carlson formed the band Jesters of Destiny.
 In 1997, while being interviewed for the documentary film Kurt and Courtney, Hoke claimed that Courtney Love had offered him $50,000 to kill her husband Kurt Cobain, whose death was ruled a suicide.
 Two days after being interviewed, Hoke died after being struck by a freight train while intoxicated.
-His death was alternately described as an accident and a suicide, however, some conspiracy theorists have claimed there is evidence suggesting foul play.
+His death was alternately described as an accident and a suicide; however, some conspiracy theorists have claimed there is evidence suggesting foul play.

 Carlson, Broy and Savage continued the band and were joined by guitarist Jeff Solberg ("Sickie J") and vocalist Jake Huber ("El Rapo"), releasing Over the Top in 2005.
-In 2006 Singer and drummer Marc DeLeon ("Mad Dog"), of the Mentors tribute band The Mantors, replaced Huber and, later, Savage.
-2009 saw the release of Ducefixion, their eighth full-length record.
-DeLeon left the Mentors in 2014 during the making of full-length documentary film called The Mentors: Kings of Sleaze Rockumentary, directed by April Jones.
+In 2006, singer and drummer Marc DeLeon ("Mad Dog"), of the Mentors tribute band the Mantors, replaced Huber and, later, Savage.
+Ducefixion, their eighth full-length record, was released in 2009.
+DeLeon left the Mentors in 2014 during the making of a full-length documentary film called The Mentors: Kings of Sleaze Rockumentary, directed by April Jones.

 On May 25, 2017, the Mentors released The Illuminaughty, their first studio album in eight years, with Broy and Lomas sharing the vocal duties.

+In 2019, a documentary about the band and Hoke, The El Duce Tapes, was released to the festival circuit, featuring unreleased interviews with Hoke from 1990-91 and discussing the Mentors in the context of modern-day cancel culture.
+The film was released on Blu-ray, streaming, and limited-edition VHS in 2020.

+Carlson died from cancer on December 29, 2024 at the age of 66, leaving Broy as the only surviving member of the classic You Axed for It! lineup.